Overview of Graduate Program

 – To prepare for appointment as a Graduate Student Instructor (GSI), students are required to take a 300-level pedagogy course for Reading and Composition.

 – participation in at least one production activity other than Theater 203 “Lab Run,” as approved by the Head Graduate Advisor.
+Not applicable to admits to Fall 2017 and beyond.

 – pass a language exam, usually in Fall of the first year, or take the needed language class(es).